joakimk/toniq/README.md

 Designed to:

-* Be very easy to use
-  - Just define a worker and enqueue jobs
+* Be very easy to use.
+Just define a worker and enqueue jobs!
-* Pass job arguments to the worker exactly as they where enqueued
-  - No JSON conversion of arguments
+* Pass arguments to the worker exactly as they where enqueued.
+No JSON conversion of arguments.
 * Play to Erlang's strengths
-  - One job is one Erlang process.
-100k concurrent processes on one computer is not unusual.
+  - One job is one Erlang process
+  - 100k concurrent processes on one computer is not unusual
-* Run jobs within the VM that enqueued it when possible
 * Automatically retry jobs a few times if they fail
 * Limit concurrency when needed (for e.g. API calls)
 * Notify about errors (by `Logger` errors, which can then be sent to services like [honeybadger](https://github.com/joakimk/honeybadger))